 AAAI may also be able to fax you a cert if you need it faster –but they may charge you for this.
 When in doubt, it’s best to call AAAI and ask them about this.
 Their # is 609 397 2139.

 What about other fitness organizations?
-Can They help me get re-certified?

 I do encourage people to attend seminars and workshops from other organizations if those topics are of interest to you.
 Recertifying or not, the education you get will help you in the real world.

-What to do to stop it from expiring
+How to stop the cert from expiring

+If your personal trainer cert expires, you WILL have to take the personal trainer test again.
 Each AAAI certification has an expiration date.
 Go check what that date is!

 To ensure your fitness cert does not expire, I suggest you choose a date that’s at least 6 months before the expiration date and put it a calendar program like MS Outlook or Google Calendar.
 That way when the date arrives you will get a reminder.